What to expect when you visit

 At the end of the Eucharist, the congregation prays once more in thanksgiving, sings the Gloria, which is an ancient hymn of praise, and then is dismissed to continue the life of service to God and to the world.

-We provide infant care on Sunday mornings during church services, as well as on Wednesday evenings, when adults attend Body and Soul and older children attend religious education classes.
-Additionally, infant care is available for other special church events.
-On Sunday mornings, you may take your infants to the Parish Hall before the service and pick them up when church is over.
+We provide child care on Sunday mornings during church services, as well as on Wednesday evenings, when adults attend Body and Soul.
+Additionally, child care is available for other special church events.
+On Sunday mornings, you may take your young children to the Parish Hall before the service and pick them up when church is over.

 You do not need to be a formal member of All Saints’ to attend our services.
 On Communion days, if you are a baptized Christian, you are invited to receive the bread and the wine.
 If you are not baptized, you may either come forward to receive a blessing or remain in your pew, and we will not feel that you are any less a part of the fellowship.